Eco-Flow/Eco-Flow.github.io/partners.md

-# Our academic partners
+# Partners

-We build this project with the support of a number of UK based agri-ecology academics, without which this project would not have been possible.
+We built this project with the support of a number of UK based agri-ecology academics, without which this project would not have been possible.

 # Our supporters: